mirob2005/Light_Wave_GL/README.txt

 LEFT ARROW - move light to the left
 RIGHT ARROW - move light to the right

+* These controls are limited on the Integrated Shadows approach depending on the current scene (some scenes do not have objects to move)
 0,1,2 - select object: camera, sphere 1, sphere2, respectively (Default: camera)
 W - move object forward
 S - move object back